 Case Study – Hygiene

-Duong emphasises to his drivers that they should immediately cease driving if they are feeling unwell or displaying symptoms of COVID-19, have been tested for COVID-19 and awaiting results or have been required by health authorities to self-isolate.
+John knows he should immediately stop driving if he is feeling unwell or displaying symptoms of COVID-19, have been tested for COVID-19 and awaiting results or have been required by health authorities to self-isolate.